Teradata Tuning with Query Rewriting

-First of all, let me give you some details about the query above: We are selecting from a table containing one record per object and efficient date (columns “PK” and “TheDate”).
-The table has about 150 million rows and a huge number of columns.
+We are selecting from a table holding one record per object and reference date (columns “PK” and “TheDate”).
+The table contains about 150 million rows and an extensive number of columns.

-The query’s idea is to select all current rows of each object (which can be identified by the largest date ‘9999-12-31’) and show if there is at least one historical row (with an older effective date).
-We use the column “Type_Indicator” to differentiate between objects with history and such objects without history (“OLD” or “NEW”)
+The query’s goal is to select the present rows of each object (which can be identified by the date ‘9999-12-31’) and to display if there is at least one historical row.
+We use the column “Type_Indicator” to differentiate between objects with history and objects without history (“OLD” or “NEW”)

-If you briefly analyze the SQL statement, you will see that it correctly delivers the above-described result.
+If we briefly analyze the SQL statement, we will see that it correctly delivers the above-described result.
 The problem is that this query returns the correct result but takes 2 hours.

-As we are doing a self-join, we get back each current row several times (namely, each time it matches a historical row).
+As we do a self-join, Teradata returns each recent row several times (each time when it matches a historical row).
 A GROUP BY statement is needed to get rid of the duplicates.

-Although the join can be done AMP-local (as the join column matches the Primary Index), we have a costly redistribution step for the GROUP BY statement.
+Although the join is done AMP-local (as the join column matches the Primary Index), we have a costly redistribution step for the GROUP BY statement.
 Furthermore, the spool has to be sorted by all 60 columns to be able to do the grouping.

 Costs are increasing rapidly with the number of table rows and columns being grouped.

-Actually, in the original query, we are joining all historical rows against the current row only to detect if there exists at least one historical row.
+In the original query, we are joining all historical rows against the current row to detect if at least one historical row exists.
 We can do this in a better way:

 , CASE WHEN t02.PK IS NULL THEN 'NEW' ELSE 'CHANGED' END AS Type_Indicator